WHFV (Fredericksburg, Virginia): Programming and coverage

-WHFV was on the air from 7 a.m. until the end of network programming, signing on for Today and on most days signing off at 2 a.m., after The Tomorrow Show, or 2:30 a.m. after The Midnight Special on Fridays.
+WHFV was on the air from 7 a.m. until the end of network programming, signing on for Today and on most days signing off at 2 a.m., after The Tomorrow Show, or 2:30 a.m. after The Midnight Special on early Saturdays.
 Initial programming outside of NBC and local news for the 1973–74 season were reruns of older sitcoms and dramas (I Love Lucy, The Andy Griffith Show, Gomer Pyle, U.S.M.C., Have Gun Will Travel, The Danny Thomas Show), movies on the weekends, and church services and other religious programming on Sunday mornings.
 The station had two other local productions: a public affairs program titled Close-Up, which aired Sunday evenings at 10:30 p.m., and the daily Children's World at 9 a.m.
 Local newscasts aired on the weekdays during Today station breaks (7:25 and 8:25 a.m.), and every day at 6 and 11 p.m.

 For the 1974–75 season, the non-network schedule was gutted to cut costs.
 Programming included reruns of the 1950s-era Hank Thompson Show, Jim Ed Brown's The Country Place and a syndicated version of The Jimmy Dean Show, all in the 7:30 p.m. slot.
 After Release the World entered into an agreement to buy the station, The Chris Panos Show was added to this rotation.
 The remaining time after NBC went off the air at 4:30 p.m. and before the NBC Nightly News at 6:30 p.m. was filled by a daily movie, with the local evening newscast moving to 7 p.m.
 Close-Up was kept, while Children's World was replaced by The Phil Donahue Show.

-The station claimed grade B coverage in a 35-mile radius: north to Centreville, west to Orange, south to Ashland and east into rural St. Mary's County, Maryland.
+The station claimed grade B coverage in a 35 mi radius: north to Centreville, west to Orange, south to Ashland and east into rural St. Mary's County, Maryland.
 It also gained carriage on the few cable systems within its coverage area: Fredericksburg, Orange, Culpeper, Dale City, Woodbridge, and La Plata, Maryland.
 At least in Fredericksburg proper, the cable system carried all three NBC outlets but substituted WHFV during network programming.